Best Online Savings Accounts Comparison Updated March, 2010

 Interest Rates on Online Savings Accounts

-Since the major benefit to online savings account is a higher interest rate then a traditional account, you will want to make sure you get the best interest rate possible.
+Since the major benefit to an online savings account is a higher interest rate than a traditional account, you will want to make sure you get the best interest rate possible.
 You can do this by using one of the many online tools available to compare interest rates for online savings accounts.

-Some of the online savings accounts that pay the highest interest rate have high minimum or daily balances for opening an account.
+Some of the online savings accounts that pay the highest interest rate have a high minimum or daily balances for opening an account.
 This means you must open the account with a set amount of money and keep that amount of money in the account on a daily basis.
 Ensure that you check these rules when opening an account so you do not end up being charged fees.

 Opening an Online Savings Account